mephi42/deluged-via-proxy/README.md

   therefore its ports cannot be published directly.
 * `deluge-console` is `docker exec`ed inside the `deluged` container.

+# Misc

+* There appears to be a [bug with connection limiting in deluged]( https://askubuntu.com/a/744411).
+Set `max_connections_global = -1` as a workaround.

+* When running deluged on slow hardware, deleting unneeded torrents helps with performance.

 # Debugging

 * To debug [libtorrent](https://www.libtorrent.org), use: